webuild-consortium/webuild-github-policies/README.md

 ![Co-funded by the European Union](https://github.com/EWC-consortium/ewc-wiki/assets/455274/1ac9b4e3-06b9-4c3c-a2af-ec5fbf584517)

 The WEBUILD project is co-funded by the European Union.
-However, the views and opinions expressed are those of the author(s) only and do not necessarily reflect those of the European Union or the granting authority.
-Neither the European Union nor the granting authority can be held responsible.
+The views and opinions expressed here are those of the author(s) only and do not necessarily reflect those of the European Union or the granting authority.

 ---